AbodyAmer/portfolio/content/jobs/IQVIA/index.md

 url: 'https://www.iqvia.com/'
 ---

-- Joined IQVIA as a part of integration team, which reposible of interating IQVIA hospital information system with other external systems such as Laboratory information management system and Radiological information system
+- Joined IQVIA as a part of integration team, which reposible of interating IQVIA hospital information system with other external systems such as Laboratory information management system and Radiological information system.